 Wed, 09 Jul 2014 09:31:37 PDT

 Climate scientists expect wildfires to grow in frequency and intensity as the planet warms.
-Now new research indicates those fires themselves could be accelerating climate change faster than previously thought by spewing huge soot particles into the atmosphere.
+Now new research indicates the fires themselves could be accelerating climate change faster than previously thought by spewing huge soot particles into the atmosphere.

-“It builds a strong case as to why we need to study these particles, because wildfire soot accounts for total 35 percent of soot emissions globally,” said Rajan Chakrabarty, the study’s lead author.
+“It builds a strong case as to why we need to study these particles, because wildfire soot accounts for a total of 35 percent of soot emissions globally,” said Rajan Chakrabarty, the study’s lead author.
 “In Southeast Asia and Russia, wildfire soot can be up to 65 percent of regional soot mass.”

-The study’s conclusions are based on data samples collected from a 2012 wildfire in India’s Nagarhole Forest and wildfires in Northern California, New Mexico and Mexico City.
+The study’s conclusions are based on data samples collected from a 2012 wildfire in India’s Nagarhole Forest and wildfires in Northern California, New Mexico, and Mexico City.

-This super soot traps air inside them that increases their surface and size.
+These superaggregates trap air inside them that increases their surface and size.
 “A superaggregate is going to absorb or trap more heat in it rather than reflect or scatter it because its surface is nonhomogeneous, so the atmosphere warms up in its vicinity—like the blanket effect,” Chakrabarty said.

 Why haven’t these particles been identified before?
 “People have seen them but not identified them,” Chakrabarty said.
-“Sampling a wild fire plume is extremely difficult.”
+“Sampling a wildfire plume is extremely difficult.”

 “The next IPCC assessment will be different—our data will improve the estimates,” he said.
-“The bottom line is when climate modelers talk about soot, one has to take into consideration the size and the scale of the fire and also what source it is coming from.”
+“The bottom line is, when climate modelers talk about soot, one has to take into consideration the size and the scale of the fire and also what source it is coming from.”

 Related stories on TakePart: